Move Schedules: Fast persistence computations in coarse dynamic settings: Background

-Let $S_{i}^j$ represent the upper-triangular matrix such that multiplying by it on the right is equivalent to adding column $i$ to column $j$.
-Multiplication by $S_{i}^j$ on the left is equivalent to adding row $j$ to row $i$.
-Similarly, let $P$ denote the matrix so that multiplication from the right applies a fixed permutation to the columns of $A$.
-Since the columns of $P$ are orthonormal, then $P^{-1} = P^T$, and thus one would write $P^T A P$ to denote the application of the same permutation to both the columns and rows of $A$.
+To ensure a decomposition is valid, these rules prescribe certain column and row operations to apply to a given matrix decomposition either before, during, or after each transposition.
+Formally, let $S_{i}^j$ represent the upper-triangular matrix such that $A S_{i}^j$ results in adding column $i$ of $A$ to column $j$ of $A$, and let $S_{i}^j A$ be the same operation on rows $i$ and $j$.
+Similarly, let $P$ denote the matrix so that $A P^T$ permutes the columns of $A$ and $P A$ permutes the rows.
+Since the columns of $P$ are orthonormal, $P^{-1} = P^T$, then $P A P^T$ performs the same permutation to both the columns and rows of $A$.
 In the special case where $P$ represents a transposition, we have $P = P^T$ and may instead simply write $P A P$.
 The goal of the vineyards algorithm can now be described explicitly: to prescribe a set of rules, written as matrices $S_{i}^{j}$, such that if $R = D V$ is a valid decomposition, then $(\ast P \ast R \ast P \ast) = (PDP)(\ast P\ast V \ast P \ast)$ is also a valid decomposition, where $\ast$ is some number (possibly zero) of matrices encoding elementary column or row operations. \\ \\

-\textbf{Example 2.2} To illustrate the basic principles on which vineyards works, we re-use the running example introduced in the previous section.
+\textbf{Example 2.2} To illustrate the basic principles of \emph{vineyards}, we re-use the running example introduced in the previous section.
 Below, we illustrate the case of exchanging simplices $a$ and $b$ in the filtration order, and restoring $RV$ to a valid decomposition.

-Starting with a valid reduction $R = DV$ and prior to performing the exchange, observe that that the highlighted entry in $V_1$ would render $V_1$ non-upper triangular after the exchange.
-This entry is removed by a left-to-right column operation, given by applying the $S_1^{2}$ on the right to $R_1$ and $V_1$.
+Starting with a valid reduction $R = DV$ and prior to performing the exchange, observe that the highlighted entry in $V_1$ would render $V_1$ non-upper triangular after the exchange.
+This entry is removed by a left-to-right column operation, given by applying $S_1^{2}$ on the right to $R_1$ and $V_1$.
 After this operation, the permutation may be safely applied to $V_1$.
 Both before and after the permutation $P$, $R_1$ is rendered non-reduced, requiring another column operation to restore the decomposition to a valid state.